Connect a bot to Direct Line Speech

 - An existing bot published to Azure.

-- A Speech cognitive service resource.
+- An Azure AI Speech resource.
 You can either create a new Speech resource in Azure or use an existing one.

 Add the Direct Line Speech channel